Dunedan/mbp-2016-linux/README.md

 ### iBridge

-There is one connected USB device, called *iBridge* (*Bus 001 Device 002: ID 05ac:8600 Apple, Inc.*).
+The models with Touch Bar feature an additional USB device, called *iBridge* (*Bus 001 Device 002: ID 05ac:8600 Apple, Inc.*).
 It's probably the interface to the chip running iOS and providing access to the FaceTime HD camera (that's why `uvcvideo` detects it), the Touch Bar (that's why it's shown as an